qmarcelle/final-cp-turbo/packages/logger/README.md

-# @cp/logger
+# @portals/logger

-A shared logging library for Consumer Portals applications.
+This package is responsible for providing a standardized and configurable logging solution across all portal applications (e.g., `@portals/member-portal`, `@portals/broker-portal`).
+It leverages Pino for efficient and structured logging.

 ## Overview